tylersayshi/ark-proto/packages/prototypey/README.md

 - Library art!
 Please reach out if you'd be willing to contribute some drawings or anything!
 - Add CLI support for inferring and validating from json as the starting point
-- Please report bugs and feature requests!

-## Disclaimer:

-I'm considering how to use the json for validation (there will likely be some lazy-loading).
-For the cli, files may need to adopt a convention so it's easy to determine what is an `lx.lexicon` and then generate out it's json and export it as a validator that lazy loads json to validate. (these are just ideas right now, but I want to share where we are now :)

 Please give any and all feedback.
 I've not really written many lexicons much myself yet, so this project is at a point of "well I think this makes sense" 😂.
 Both the [issues page](https://github.com/tylersayshi/prototypey/issues) and [discussions](https://github.com/tylersayshi/prototypey/discussions) are open and ready for y'all 🙂.